Mishkanian/MechaCar_Statistical_Analysis/README.md

 ![manufacturing_lots](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/manufacturing_lots_summary.png)

-Based on this lot_summary dataframe it can be concluded that **only Manufacturing Lot 3 does not meet the design specifications.**
+Based on the above [lot_summary dataframe](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/manufacturing_lots_summary.png), it can be concluded that **only Manufacturing Lot 3 does not meet the design specifications** because the variance is far above 100.

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).